Bad behaviour, especially a child’s,

 ‘Never…’, Rook managed in a hoarse whisper.
 ‘Never… not.’

 ‘Never not.’, Coda, despite herself, agreed.
-‘Rook’, she said, after some of the euphoria waned, ‘kill us… or free us, but do it quick.’
+‘Rook’, she said, after some of the euphoria waned, ‘kill us… or set us free, but do it quick.’

-Although Coda concluded her decree with a sincere attempt at a smile, she saw that Rook’s eyes were suddenly leaden with purpose and intent.
-It was no negligible burden to have the fate of another in your hands, let alone the fate of someone whom you loved more than you loved even yourself; but neither was Rook’s courage negligible.
+Although Coda concluded her decree with a sincere attempt at a smile, she saw that Rook’s eyes fastened themselves to hers, leaden with purpose and intent.
+It was no negligible burden to have the fate of another on your hands, let alone the fate of someone whom you love more than you love even yourself; but neither was Rook’s courage negligible.
 He nodded solemnly, conspiratorially.

 ‘It’s no pipe-dream, Co.’